Robert Sink: World War II

-Postwar career
+Later career

 On 12 August 1945, Sink was named assistant division commander of the 101st Airborne Division.
-In December 1945, Sink returned to the United States, and the following month assumed command of the infantry detachment of the United States Military Academy.
-He entered the National War College at Fort Lesley J. McNair in Washington, D.C. in August 1948, graduating in June 1949.
-Sink then was transferred to the Ryukyus Command, and became chief of staff in October 1949.
-In January 1951, he was named assistant division commander of the 7th Infantry Division in Korea.
+In January 1946, he assumed command of the infantry detachment of the United States Military Academy.
+He graduated from the National War College in June 1949, and was transferred to the Ryukyus Command in Japan, becoming chief of staff in October 1949.
+In January 1951, he was promoted to brigadier general and named assistant division commander of the 7th Infantry Division during the Korean War.

-Sink returned to the United States and became assistant division commander of the 11th Airborne Division at Fort Campbell, Kentucky, in December 1951.
-In February 1953, he assumed command at the 7th Armored Division at Camp Roberts, California.
-In November 1953, he became commanding general of the 44th Infantry Division at Fort Lewis, Washington.
-In October 1954, Sink was assigned to the Joint Airborne Troop Board at Fort Bragg, North Carolina.
-In early 1955, he was transferred to Rio de Janeiro, Brazil, and in April 1955 assumed the dual functions of chairman of the United States Delegation to the Joint Brazil-United States Military Commission and chief of army section, Military Assistance Advisory Group, Brazil.
+In December 1951, Sink became assistant division commander of the 11th Airborne Division at Fort Campbell, Kentucky.
+In February 1953, he assumed command of the 7th Armored Division at Camp Roberts, California.
+In November 1953, Major General Sink became commanding general of the 44th Infantry Division at Fort Lewis, Washington.
+In October 1954, he was assigned to the Joint Airborne Troop Board at Fort Bragg, North Carolina.
+In early 1955, he was transferred to Rio de Janeiro, Brazil, and in April 1955 assumed the dual functions of chairman of the United States Delegation to the Joint Brazil–United States Military Commission and chief of army section, Military Assistance Advisory Group, Brazil.